onepub-dev/dcli/README.md

 By default you do NOT need a pubspec.yaml when using DShell.

+NOTE: if you change the structure of your DShell script you need to run a `dshell clean`.
+Simple edits to you DShell script do not require a `clean` to be run.

 ## Default pubsec

 If DShell doesn't find a pubspec then it will automatically create a default pubspec for you.